 For a further breakdown of Irving and Rome tuition costs please visit udallas.edu/rome/sophomoreromeprogram/costsandfees.

-Rome Fee: All students pay a Rome Fee the semester before they are to Rome, which covers the Italian visa fee, Italian public health insurance, Italian permesso tax, book rental, International Student ID Card, Orientation, local transportation in Rome, and express mail of visas.
-As this fee is paid before Rome it cannot be financed through financial aid.
+Rome Fee: All students pay a Rome Fee, which covers the Italian visa fee, Italian public health insurance, Italian permesso tax, book rental, Orientation, local transportation in Rome, and express mail of visas.

-Airfare: Students are encouraged to fly with our group arranged travel to Rome.
-Group airfare is estimated at $1500 and must be paid the semester prior to Rome and cannot be financed through financial aid.
+Airfare: Students are required to fly with our group arranged travel to Rome.
+Group airfare is estimated at $1800 and will be added to studuents' tuition bills once pricing is confirmed with the travel agent.

 Rome Program Trips Fee: This fee covers the costs of faculty-led trips to such destinations as Assisi, Pompeii, Florence, Venice and Greece.
 It also covers transportation costs of day trips and museum entrance fees for all the trips.
 This fee will be added to your tuition bill the semester the student goes to Rome.

 Payment Procedures: Payment procedures for Rome differ from those for an Irving semester.
-Students must either have paid their term bill in full; or must have made payment arrangements with the Business Office and be current with installment payments in order to receive clearance for Rome.
-Students not clear by the published deadline could be assessed a $500 late fine
+Students must either have paid their term bill in full or must have made payment arrangements with Student Account Services and be current with installment payments in order to receive clearance from the Bursar.
+Questions should be directed to firstname.lastname@example.org.

-The Alumni Relations/Advancement Office and Student Foundations offer several scholarship opportunities for Rome students.
+The Alumni Relations/Advancement Office offer several scholarship opportunities for Rome students.
 In addition there may be outside scholarship opportunities for students who meet certain criteria.
-Students interested in going to Rome in 2019-20 are encouraged to apply for these scholarships.
-Applications for both fall 2019 and spring 2020 UD-sponsored scholarships are due March 25.
+Students interested in going to Rome are encouraged to apply for these scholarships.
+Applications for UD-sponsored scholarships are due in April for all applicants.
 These scholarship applications are reviewed by the relevant scholarship officials and the Office of Financial Aid and are awarded based on varying criteria of merit and need.
-Some scholarships require a faculty recommendation which is also due March 25.
+Some scholarships require a faculty recommendation.
 Outside scholarship deadlines and criteria vary.
 Please visit udallas.edu/rome/sophomoreromeprogram/costsandfees for more detailed information on each scholarship.

 There is a wealth of information on our website about everything from cell phones, to shipping, to accommodations, to what to pack and where to travel.
 Final Packet documents that will address most of your questions regarding preparation for Rome as well as a semester calendar and helpful information from past Romers on planning for travel to Italy and around Europe can be found on the Rome Pre-Departure Steps page.